Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Results

-Through a further analysis on images containing humans, we find that 73.4\% of Instagram images and 71.0\% of Twitter images displayed human faces.
-Among these, more than 10\% were identifiable as politicians or celebrities, with significant platform differences.
-Instagram featured more politicians, such as Donald Trump, Barack Obama, and Queen Elizabeth II, while Twitter displayed more celebrities, such as Elon Musk, Mark Zuckerberg, and Kanye West.
+From our quantitative analysis, we find that there are a large number of AIGIs (67.5\% on Twitter and 68.7\% on Instagram) contain human subjects.
+Surrealism combinations are also prevalent, at 58.2\% on Twitter and 60.8\% on Instagram, reflecting a substantial incorporation of imaginative and unreal combinations in the visuals.
+Chi-square tests confirm similar patterns for content features across platforms, with minor variations, as detailed in Appendix~\ref{sec:Appendixc}.
+Among images containing humans, 73.4\% of Instagram images and 71.0\% of Twitter images showed that human faces (\textit{$\chi^2$}(1) = 0.54, \textit{p} > 0.05).
+Among these, more than 10\% are identifiable as politicians or celebrities, with significant platform differences (\textit{$\chi^2$}(1) = 4.73, \textit{p} < 0.05).
+Instagram features more politicians, such as Donald Trump, Barack Obama, and Queen Elizabeth II, while Twitter displays more celebrities, such as Elon Musk, Mark Zuckerberg, and Kanye West.